mseleanorjk/GA2025_07/README.md

 # Essentials for Data Science group assignment

+This project was part of the Essentials for Data Science 2025 course in Leiden University's MSc Statistics and Data Science.
+We were tasked with creating reports containing visualisations and other analytics extracted from multiple "messy" data sources.
+The data contained energy and gas usage readings from home smartmeters, and historical weather data from Open-meteo's historical weather API.
+The data was stored in JSON format, and had to be retrieved from a remote server, pre-processed and analysed in three reports.

+We implemented the following tools:
+1. A Database access module 'HomeMessagesDB' (contained in home_messages_db.py) which can create a database, insert data into it and query it.
+2. Command-line tools for interacting with the 'HomeMessagesDB' module from the Command Line.
+   - P1g.py allows inserting and querying data from the database related to gas usage data from a smart meter.
+   - P1e.py allows inserting and querying data from the database related to electricity usage data from a smart meter.
+   - openweathermap.py allows the user to collect data, insert and query it from the Open Weather API.
+   - smartthings.py allows insertng and querying data from various smart devices throughout the home.
+4. Reports presenting insights gained from the data analysis, with various visualisations, experiments and explanations.
+All three notebooks are self-contained reports containing text explanations alongside the visualisations and analysis, for easy reproducibility.
+   - Clustering_exploratory.ipynb carries out data exploration and using clustering techniques to extract patterns from the data
+   - Energy_usage_Report.ipynb answers questions about daily energy usage patterns and explores whether we can see from energy usage data whether someone is home or not
+   - Openweather_Report.ipynb explores what effect weather patterns have on energy consumption

+# Essentials for Data Science group assignment

 ## Notes
 - When testing the CLI tools, we noticed the instruction for smartthings was not referring to a real file in the directory.
 Please follow the instructions in the tool for inserting single documents
 - When using the CLI tools, ensure that data is either in the working directory which the script is called from or in a directory with structure: current_working_dir\data\toolname (just like the directory structure in which data was provided in on Brightspace)